-CRIM 480 - Criminal Justice Capstone Seminar (4 cr hrs)
+CRIM 480 - Criminal Justice Capstone Seminar (3 cr hrs)

 The senior seminar is a capstone requiring the student to use theoretical perspectives from practical criminal justice issues to formulate a related research topic pertaining to an issue substantively related to the study of criminal justice.
 The student will develop an original research project using concepts, theories, and skills developed in previous classes.
-Spring
+Senior SEWS course.
+Spring.